“My boobs are spraying like a fire hose. I am waking up wet in the night in a way I haven’t since the early days. They

-When making these lactation cookies, please try to source organic, local ingredients where possible – they’re so much better for you.
-I’ve tried to use healthy alternatives where I can, but the lactation cookies need to be sweet enough to hide the very bitter taste of one of the most powerful ingredients!
+When making these lactation cookies, please try to source organic, local ingredients where possible.
+They’re so much better for you.
+I’ve tried to use healthy alternatives where I can, however the lactation cookies need to be sweet enough to hide the very bitter taste of one of the most powerful ingredients!

 If you are already breastfeeding, try eating the dough as well as the cookies, as it seems to be even more effective at increasing supply.
 Do not eat the dough if you are pregnant, due to the risk of bacterial infection from eating raw egg.

 - 1 cup self raising wholemeal flour (if you have plain flour, add 1/2 tsp baking powder)

 - 1/2 cup butter (for a healthier option, use organic, virgin coconut oil instead which is super good for you!)

 - 3/4 cup brown sugar (if wanting to reduce sugar, you could try just 1/2 cup)